atelierspierrot/internationalization/README.md

 Internationalization
 ====================

-A PHP package to manage i18n: translations, pluralizations, date and number formating according to a localization.
+A PHP package to manage i18n: translations, pluralization, date and number formatting according to a localization.